Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Ignoring sharp edges: We prefer more rounded grills for a safer profile, but if your portable grill ends up with any sharp edges, remember to be careful around them.

 If you are looking for other kitchen tools or want to make sure you have the very best for prep work, check out the best chef knives of 2019 too.
-If you want to save even more time, check out what we think of the novelty EZ Grill, or the beautiful charcoal-based To Go Grill with its simple pot-style design.
+If you want to save even more time, check out what we think of the novelty EZ Grill, or check out our list of the best small gas grills that you can tote anywhere with accessories like a high-end burger press.